Cambie26/industrial_agent/README.md

 ## Design notes

-**Tools return interpreted results, not raw rows.** A model reasons better over `sensor_11 is 3.2 sd above healthy` than over twenty floats, and the context stays small.
+**Tools return interpreted results, not raw rows.** As a model reasons better over `sensor_11 is 3.2 sd above healthy` than over twenty floats.
 The numeric work happens in Python; the model does the judgement.

-**The wear index is calibrated, not invented.** Scoring is the mean absolute z-score of an engine's last 10 cycles against a healthy norm — pooled from the first 20 cycles of all 100 run-to-failure engines, which gives a stable noise estimate and works for units with short histories.
+**The wear index is calibrated, not invented.** Scoring is the mean absolute z-score of an engine's last 10 cycles against a healthy norm — pooled from the first 20 cycles of all 100 run-to-failure engines, which gives a stable noise estimate.
 That raw statistic is then divided by the score those engines reached *at failure* (3.77 sd, computed in `build_baseline`), so **100 means "as worn as engines that failed"**.
 The calibration constant is never surfaced: an engineer sees `wear index 86`.